dteague/dteague.github.io/about.md

 permalink: /about/
 ---

 My name is Dylan Teague and I do physics.
-I do other stuff too.
+I do other stuff too I guess.